-A very heavy, long-handled hammer used for driving stakes, pins, and wedges,
+A sledge hammer is a very heavy, long-handled hammer used for driving stakes, pins, and wedges,

 or demolition.
 The head is double sided so that either end can be used to

 strike an object.
 Sledge hammers typically weigh 8 to 16 pounds and have

 a wooden or fiberglass handle.

 Safety is paramount when using a sledgehammer because of the size of the

 tool and the force of the impact.
 These precautions are advisable:

 Wear googles to prevent splinters going in your eyes.

 Check the sledgehammer to make sure there are no defects.

 Be sure that no one is standing in the surrounding area.